 I believe Pilates and Yoga are the perfect partners and sources of balance, stability and ease for your body and mind.
 They have supported my journey to be free of chronic lower back pain after three taxing pregnancies/births.
 In my teaching of Yoga and Pilates my passions are for developing optimal body alignment and supporting women to build ample muscle power relative to their body weight after child birth and as they age.
 I focus on pelvic floor safety and lifelong core stability.
 I use my background in primary teaching and motherhood to tautoko (support) and awhi (cherish) my clients.
 I feel privileged to support women wherever they are in their life’s journey.
 I am REPs registered Pilates instructor and RYT200 (Registered Yoga Teacher) and am currently studying Wellness Coaching.
 I teach at my own small home studio, Abundance and Tiaki.
 For more information on Liz see: fb.me/lizbirkettwellness and all_women_can_plank on Instagram

-Yogahā studio: The yogahā studio can be available for mediation, yoga or other wellness activities.
-Please contact Jessica Maia for further information.
+Yogahā studio: The yogahā studio can be available for meditation, yoga or other wellness activities.
+Please contact Jessica for further information.